franleplant/nosleepjavascript-blog/content/blog/redux-data-fetching-antipattern/index.md

 - when does this fetched data expires? how do I clean it up?
 - what happens when you want to keep multiple posts? how do I structure the state?

-All these things and more illustrate the crazy amount of decisions, considerations and code a developer needs to make in order to fetch a simple post.
+All these things and more illustrate **the crazy amount of decisions, considerations and code a developer needs to make in order to fetch a simple post**.

 **NOTE** Using [redux-toolkit](https://redux-toolkit.js.org/api/createAsyncThunk#examples)
 is better but still verbose and you still need to